 How Do You Interpret an FTCE Score Report?

 Score reports for passed exams show only the passing status and performance information (if applicable) to prevent a numeric score being used in hiring or other merit systems.

 Score reports for exams that have not been passed will show NOT PASS and a numeric score.
 If you did not pass, your score report will also have a detailed performance analysis report that provides information on the number of correctly answered questions in each competency.
 Use this information to prepare and study for retaking the test after the waiting period.

-In 2018 more than half of test-takers passed their exam on the first try.
-Pass rates for individual subjects can be found at the FTCE website.
+In 2019 more than half of test-takers passed their exam on the first try.
+Pass rates for individual subjects can be found starting on page 30 of this document published by the Florida Department of Education website.
 The best way to succeed on your FTCE exam is by making a study plan and sticking to it.
 240 Tutoring provides easy-to-use and engaging study content for FTCE exams, giving you access to diagnostic tests, test-specific information, and practice problems all in one place.